4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 ---
 ## Filtro de entrada

-An entry filter controls exactly what the user can type during data entry.
+Un filtro de entrada controla exactamente lo que el usuario puede escribir durante la entrada de datos.
 Unlike [required lists](properties_RangeOfValues.md#required-list) for example, entry filters operate on a character-by-character basis.
 For example, if a part number always consists of two letters followed by three digits, you can use an entry filter to restrict the user to that pattern.
 Incluso puede controlar las letras y números en particular.

 Un filtro de entrada sólo funciona durante la entrada de datos.
-It has no effect on data display after the user deselects the object.
+No tiene efecto en la visualización de los datos después de que el usuario deseleccione el objeto.
 In general, you use entry filters and [display formats](properties_Display.md) together.
 The filter constrains data entry and the format ensures proper display of the value after data entry.

-During data entry, an entry filter evaluates each character as it is typed.
+Durante la entrada de datos, un filtro de entrada evalúa cada caracter a medida que se escribe.
 If the user attempts to type an invalid character (a number instead of a letter, for example), 4D simply does not accept it.
 The null character remains unchanged until the user types a valid character.

 Entry filters can also be used to display required formatting characters so that the user need not enter them.
 For example, an American telephone number consists of a three-digit area code, followed by a seven-digit number that is broken up into two groups of three and four digits, respectively.
 A display format can be used to enclose the area code in parentheses and display a dash after the third digit of the telephone number.
 When such a format is used, the user does not need to enter the parentheses or the dashes.